webpy/webpy.github.com/tutorial3.md

 ## Sessions [cookbook] (http://webpy.org/cookbook/sessions)

-ATTENTION: Sessions should not be used with `web.reloader`!
-It is a bug.
+ATTENTION: Sessions cannot be used with `web.reloader` at the time of this writing!
+It is a known bug.

 Many sites need to distinguish its visitors.
 Imagine you want to show the user the number of pages he visited on your page.
 Each visitor has a unique number.
 To allow separate tracking web.py uses so called sessions.
 Each visitor gets his very own session object in which his unique number is saved.
 First create a session object in `hello.py`.
 Put this line after your `app` is initialized: